 If you're feeling cornered, don't forget that "humor dissolves tension well,"

 Karolina Bartnik, a dating and relationship expert, tells Bustle.
 "At the same time, it allows you to dodge talking about something you aren't comfortable with."
+"Are you still double?"

 If you can turn an awkward situation into something comical, Bartnik says, go for it.